uchicago-library/lucy/README.md

 $ pip install mod_wsgi
 ```

 This will install a copy of Apache into your virtual environment, along with a handy command for running an Apache server with WSGI for your Flask app.
+Please be patient while installing Apache, as that part of the installation can take a while.
 Run your test server with the following command:

 ```console
 $ mod_wsgi-express start-server --url-alias /css css lucy.wsgi